riasc/build-a-portfolio/README.md

     <img src="small.jpg" alt="title">
 </picture>
 ```
-As not all browser support the picture element, the [picturefill polyfill javascript library](http://scottjehl.github.io/picturefill/) can be used to mimic this effect.
+As not all browser support the picture element, [picturefill](http://scottjehl.github.io/picturefill/) can be used to mimic this effect.

-###
 Images are not accessible to everyone to the same extent.
+Nevertheless, sites need to be reasonable even without images as with screen readers
-screen reader (e.g., [chromeVOX](http://www.chromevox.com/))
+(e.g., [chromeVOX](http://www.chromevox.com/)) by using the `alt` attribute responsibly.